 We earn a commission if you make a purchase, at no additional cost to you.

 If you want a sandy beach visit, consider Hamoa Beach.
 You can see the Big Island from Hamoa Beach on a clear day.
-It’s an excellent spot for the entire family to take a swim.
+I like to spread out a towel, unpack a picnic, and enjoy the scenery.
+The waves can be rough; swim only if conditions are safe.

 Remember to stop at Wailua Falls, one of Hawaii’s most iconic waterfalls.
 This 80-foot waterfall is easily accessible and offers breathtaking views from the top and bottom.